lefthandwriter/QuoraQuestionPairs/readme.md

 [Poster](https://github.com/lefthandwriter/QuoraQuestionPairs/blob/master/Poster.pdf)

 ## Code
-### Feature Extraction
+### 1. Feature Extraction
-There are two folders: posner and wordnet.
+See the features folder.

 The main script, tfidfPOSbasic_w2v.py generates the final word vectors and saves the full features to a .csv file.